Dame/Crazy Rainbow

 "Dame/Crazy Rainbow" (×～ダメ～/Crazy Rainbow) is Tackey & Tsubasa's eighth single under the Avex Trax label and is their first single for 2007.

 Overview

 "Dame/Crazy Rainbow" is Tackey & Tsubasa's eighth single and their first single for 2007.
 The first a-side song, "Dame", is being used as the commercial theme song for the music service sites "Joy Sound", "dwango.jp", and "nusic.jp".
-The second a-side song, "Crazy Rainbow", was used as the eighth opening theme song for the anime One Piece.
+The second a-side song, "Crazy Rainbow", was used as the seventh opening theme song for the anime One Piece.

 As with their other singles, "Dame/Crazy Rainbow" was released in three different versions, each version coming with a different cover, along with different limited bonus material.
 Version A of the CD included a limited edition DVD with music clips of "Dame" and "Crazy Rainbow", and choreography lessons for the song "Dame".
-The B Version of the single included a limited DVD with the eighth opening theme song of "One Piece", a twelve-page photo booklet, and a "One Piece" sticker.
+The B Version of the single included a limited DVD with the seventh opening theme song of "One Piece", a twelve-page photo booklet, and a One Piece sticker.